OpenOffice Online Help

-This section contains resources and information regarding the Online Help for OpenOffice.org 2.0.
-Information about the previous help format 1.x can be found here
+This section contains resources and information regarding the Online Help for OpenOffice.org 2.0 and higher versions.

 Beginning with release 2.0 the online help for OpenOffice.org underwent considerable changes to allow for easier collaboration of the OpenOffice.org community in creating, maintaining, and improving the online help files.

 Below you find some high level information about the new online help.
-You can find detailed in-depth information as well as instructions on how to work with the new help files in the Understanding and Authoring OpenOffice 2.0 Online Help document.
+You can find detailed in-depth information as well as instructions on how to work with the new help files in Understanding and Authoring OpenOffice 2.0 Online Help, (PDF version).

 What has changed?